 Tutorial: Optimize centrally managed Azure Hybrid Benefit for SQL Server

-This tutorial guides you through proactively assigning SQL Server licenses in Azure to optimize Azure Hybrid Benefit as you centrally manage it.
+In this tutorial, you learn how to proactively assign SQL Server licenses in Azure to optimize Azure Hybrid Benefit as you centrally manage it.
 Optimizing your benefit reduces the costs of running Azure SQL.

 In this tutorial, you learn how to: